jpindar/Tkinter-GUI/README.md

 ### What is this repository for? ###

-BBUQGUI is a desktop GUI provided for our customers to control their BBUQ (a variant of the Ultra-Q filter).
+This is a desktop GUI provided for our customers to control their BBUQ (a variant of the Ultra-Q filter).

-Copyright TelGaAS Inc. 2018

 ### What else do I need ###

 Python 3.4 (We're sticking with 3.4 since that's the last version that works with WinXP, and some customers still use XP.)
 TKinter (This is already part of most Python installs.)
 PySerial (https://pypi.python.org/pypi/pyserial)
 PyCrypt  (https://pypi.org/project/pycrypto/)